rtCamp/Frappe-Manager/docs/reference/configuration.md

 ```

 An entry with no keys is a complete record: it says the bench serves that site on the fm-managed
-`global-db` container with no aliases.
+`mariadb` container with no aliases.

 **Change via:** `fm create BENCH/SITE` to add one, `fm delete BENCH/SITE` to remove one.